GitPay

 Final recommendation

-Track work in GitHub, generate invoices from that work, send payment links, track payments — that removes most freelance friction without forcing full accounting software upfront.
+Track delivery in GitHub, generate invoices from shipped PRs, send payment links, track payments — most freelance friction drops without adopting full accounting software on day one.

 Try GitPay